 During the first week of detox individuals can expect to experience insomnia, mood swings, achy joints and muscle cramps.
 After the first week most of the physical symptoms of withdrawal have subsided, but psychological symptoms, including depression, irritability, and cravings, will linger for weeks.

-The Treatment Specialist provides the help needed to find a quality rehab to get off Suboxone.
+The Treatment Specialist provides treatment resources to help get off Suboxone.
 Our compassionate specialists understand the challenges posed by transitioning from opiates to a long-term maintenance drug such as Suboxone, and will locate the best Suboxone rehab for your specific needs.
 A rehab for Suboxone dependency will monitor and smooth the transition through the detox phase.

-Some rehabs utilize holistic therapies to enhance relaxation and stress reduction, as well as mitigate symptoms, during detox and into the treatment phase of the rehab program.
+Many rehabs utilize holistic therapies to enhance relaxation and stress reduction, as well as mitigate symptoms, during detox and into the treatment phase of the rehab program.
 Using holistic methods may reduce the need for MAT, allowing the individual to be truly clean and sober.
-Our free locator service also includes a free confidential assessment as well as a free insurance benefit review, so call The Treatment Specialist today at (866) 644-7911.
+Call to connect to a treatment center today for a free confidential assessment as well as a free insurance benefit review, call to connect at (866) 644-7911.